jonathanhuston/diamondchess/Docs/index.md

 Flip the board if it's upside down from your perspective.

-The computer's playing strength can be Terrible, Novice, or Decent.
+The computer's playing strengths are Terrible, Novice, and Decent.

 If you're promoting a pawn, you have a few seconds to click through the possible pieces (queen, knight, rook, bishop).